HOW PROTECTIVE is the flu vaccine? That's a pretty important question.

 In the Flulaval trial, they followed the health of 2,379 children who were vaccinated with the Flulaval vaccine.
 They also followed the health of 2,398 children who were given a non-influenza vaccine, as an active control (they use an active control in place of an inert placebo).
 All the children were followed after vaccination to gather data on those children who were naturally exposed to influenza by chance AND became sick with one of the influenza strains that was covered in the flu vaccine.
 Of the Flulaval recipients, 58 children later tested positive for influenza.
 Of the control group, 128 children later tested positive for influenza.
 The conclusion of that trial is that 2.4% of the “vaccine protected” group contracted influenza, compared to 5.3% of the “non-protected” group.

 Looking at the same trial data, they present information about the moderate to severe influenza cases.
 Keep in mind that when they say "moderate to severe," that encompasses a broad range of medical symptoms.
-That classification could have resulted simply from having influenza with a fever of 39°C. The moderate to severe definition lumped together, having 39°C fever alone, with much more serious outcomes.
-In that data, they show that in the protected group, 0.6% of the population experienced a case of moderate to severe influenza, compared to 2.2% in the non-protected group.
+If you experienced a fever of 39°C, you'd end up lumped in that group of serious outcomes.
+In the data, they show that in the protected group, 0.6% of the population experienced a case of moderate to severe influenza, compared to 2.2% in the non-protected group.
 In media reporting, they then stress that cases of moderate to severe illness are reduced by 73.1%.
 But again, in real life that amounts to 100 people being vaccinated to protect less than 2.

 Specific levels of haemagglutination-inhibition (HI) antibody titer post-vaccination with inactivated influenza virus vaccines have not been correlated with protection from influenza illness but the HI antibody titers have been used as a measure of vaccine activity.

-CONTINUE to the next post here: Safety & Efficacy - Part 7
+CONTINUE to the next article: Ch3: Part 5